 Most freelance writers’ websites suck, if they even have one at all.
 That’s great!
 Because it means you have the opportunity to outshine all those lowly freelance writers with crap/non-existent websites.
 (I realise I may have just called you ‘lowly’.
 Sorry ‘bout that.
-But you won’t be for much longer, baby!)
+But you won’t be for much longer!)

 Seriously, these things I’m about to tell you to do are ridiculously simple.
 And easy, for the most part.
 But most people still don’t do them.